geekblack22/RedditChatBot/README.md

 # RedditChatBot
- This a chat bot created from collecting ~3 million reddit comments and posts to train an opensource version of openAI's GPT-2 model.
+ This a chatbot created from collecting ~3 million Reddit comments and posts to train an open-source version of openAI's GPT-2 model.